-Leaving aside how casually you just described women being picked off the streets, deported from their homeland, and forced into marriage for the sake of colonial expansion, that doesn’t even make sense.
+Leaving aside how casually you just described women being picked off the streets and forced into marriage for the sake of colonial expansion, that doesn’t even make sense.
 I’m pretty sure sex workers at the time were not more beautiful than anyone else, just more desperate.
 So this does nothing to explain Montrealers’ attractiveness.
 (And anyway, whether these women even were sex workers and not just poor and/or orphaned is doubtful, according to historians.)

 Another time, during a politics lecture, my professor was talking about Russia and felt the need to add “You guys think Montreal’s women are beautiful?
-You need to go to Russia.
+You should go to Russia.
 Gorgeous.”
 Dude.
 Ew.
 This is not an appropriate convo to be having with your students.

 But those were exceptional cases.
 Usually it’s just me mentioning “I used to live in Montreal,” and the guy responding “Ah, Montreal has such beautiful women.”